 - Do check the list of ingredients and their contraindications to avoid any side effects.

-- If symptoms do not improve or worsen, consult doctor.
+- If symptoms do not improve or worsen, consult a doctor.

-- Avoid in high pitta with heartburn, ulcers and sweating.
+- Avoid in the high Pitta with heartburn, ulcers and sweating.

 - It must not be given to children.

 - Do not use in High blood pressure.

 - It should not be used in hypertension.

 - It is contraindicated in the following conditions:

 Please maintain a gap of at least an hour between intake of any allopathic drug and Ayurvedic medicine to avoid drug interaction, if any.